Elongated bubble centring and high-viscosity liquids in horizontal gas-liquid slug flow: Empirical analyses and novel theory: Results

 \subsection{Correlational analysis}

-Presented in \S\ref{sec:2.2}, an empirical model\textemdash described by equation \ref{eqn:07}\textemdash was calibrated using least squares regression to fit N23 bubble centring data, specifically for $\oyOD$, $\oyTD$ and $\oyN$.
-Derived coefficients and $R^2$ values are included in table \ref{tab:04}.
+Presented in \S\ref{sec:2.2}, an empirical model\textemdash described by equation \ref{eqn:06}\textemdash was calibrated using least squares regression to fit N23 bubble centring data, specifically for $\oyOD$, $\oyTD$ and $\oyN$.
+Derived coefficients and $R^2$-values are included in table \ref{tab:04}.
 The most successful global match is obtained for $\oyOD$ with $R^2=0.879$.
-Acceptable conformance is found also for $\oyTD$ for which $R^2=0.739$ is calculated, while the least adequate fit is observed for the nose-tip metric $\oyN$ with $R^2=0.519$.
-The latter finding aligns ideologically with discussion provided in \S\ref{sec:3.1} regarding dynamic variability of the long bubble nose-tip; namely, $\yN$ is the least reliable metric used here for gauging the extent of centring incurred during slug flow.
+Acceptable conformance is found also for $\oyTD$, for which $R^2=0.739$ is calculated, while the least adequate fit is observed for the nose-tip metric $\oyN$ with $R^2=0.519$.
+The latter finding aligns with discussion provided in \S\ref{sec:3.1} regarding dynamical variability of the long bubble nose-tip; namely, $\yN$ is the least reliable metric used here for gauging the extent of centring incurred during slug flow.

-Figure \ref{fig:13} shows the three derived empirical models overlaid with measured $\oyOD$, $\oyTD$ and $\oyN$ data from N23.
-Defined in \S\ref{sec:2.2}, the independent variable used is $x=\Fr \muL/\muG$, representing a coalescence of dynamical influences: mixture inertial input and liquid viscousness, both of which are shown to affect the degree of realized bubble centring in horizontal slug flow systems.
-The factor of $\muG$ is included for normalization purposes\textemdash $\mu_{\scriptscriptstyle W}$ could have been used identically yielding different coefficient values.
-Referring again to equation \ref{eqn:07}, that centring metrics can be modelled with reasonable efficacy by a superposition of linear and logarithmic contributions of $x$ sheds light on future engineering approaches to incorporating the phenomenon into a multiphase pipe flow design protocol.
-These particular models are limited in scope to $\muLN\in[1,30.4]$ and $D=20\unit{mm}$; however, rederivation is straightforward assuming that ample system-specific photographic data are available.
-Also, going forward, $\gamma$ ought to be merged into the utilized dimensionless group and thus the correlative process.
+Figure \ref{fig:13} shows the three obtained correlative models overlaid with measured $\oyOD$, $\oyTD$ and $\oyN$ data from N23.
+Defined in \S\ref{sec:2.2}, the independent variable used is $x=\Fr \muL/\muG$ which represents a simple coalescence of dynamical influences: mixture inertial input and liquid viscousness, both of which have been shown to affect the degree of realized bubble centring in horizontal slug flows.
+A factor of $\muG$ is included for the purpose of normalization; $\mu_{\scriptscriptstyle W}$ could have been used identically yielding different coefficient values.
+The nature and efficacy of equation \ref{eqn:06}\textemdash namely, that centring data can be modelled using a superposition of linear and logarithmic contributions of $x$\textemdash sheds light on future engineering approaches to incorporating the phenomenon into design protocols.
+These particular calibrations are limited in scope to $\muLN\in[1,30.4]$ and $D=26\unit{mm}$; however, rederivation is straightforward assuming that ample system-specific photographic data are available.
+Also, going forward, $\gamma$ ought to be merged into the dimensionless group and thus the correlative process.